gchar031/book-finder/README.md

 - [ ] Search by author and ISBN number.
 - [ ] Allow user to read the preview of the book in the site through Google.
 - [ ] Allow user to login into their Google Account too view thier bookshelves.
+- [ ] Make a mobile version design of the project.

 ## Project Schedule